Rishabbh-Sahu/extractive_summarization/README.md

 #### Future work:

 Implemented **TestRank and PageRank** algorithm together, to find significant sentences, to generate the summary-
-- TestRank helps by creating the graph where **nodes represent the 'sentences' and edges 'the similarity' between the sentences**.
+- TestRank helps by creating the graph where **nodes represent the 'sentences' and edges 'the similarity' between them**.
 - PageRank algorithm helps in **sorting these sentences from high to low importance range**.
 Thereafter, pick TOP-N sentences to summaries the document (Can specify number of words as well to genearate the summary)

 #### Model dependencies: